VallionXD/yBot-Support/README.md

 # [User Guide] yBot FAQ/Support
 > Common fixes for certain things revolving yBot not working in here!

-Official faq can be found here: #faq
+Official faq channel can be found in the discord server, Invite: https://discord.gg/bDdYawRnmA

 ## Get Roles For yBot Supporter, Pro & Lite
 > How to get proper roles for which type of yBot you have, requires a account with the level of yBot purchased.
 There is not a role for yBot Free.